top of page

 This approach allows care to evolve as your body changes.

 One of the most important aspects of women’s health is feeling heard.
 If something doesn’t feel right, it’s worth exploring — even if labs are “normal” or symptoms are subtle.
+Health care works best when it’s collaborative.

 May Is a Good Time to Check In